KogarashiNetwork/Kogarashi/README.md

 ## Documentation

 We describe technical stuff and how to use libraries in [here](https://zero-network.github.io/zero/).
 You can also check with markdown [document](./book/SUMMARY.md).
+Original grant proposal is [here](https://github.com/w3f/Grants-Program/blob/master/applications/zero-network.md).

 ## Test